Little Gidding (poem): Sources

 At one point in the poem, Eliot used terza rima rhyme in a manner similar to Dante.
-In a 1950 lecture, he discussed how he imitated Dante within Little Gidding and the challenges that this presented.
+In a 1950 lecture, he discussed how he imitated Dante in Little Gidding and the challenges that this presented.
 The lecture also dwelt on keeping to a set form and how Dante's poetry is the model for religious poetry and poetry in general.
 Besides Dante, many of the images used in Little Gidding were allusions to Eliot's earlier poems, especially the other poems of the Four Quartets.

-Eliot included other literary sources within the poem: Stéphane Mallarmé, W. B. Yeats, Jonathan Swift, Arnaut Daniel, Nijinsky's dancing in Le Spectre de la Rose, and Shakespeare's Hamlet.
-Religious images were used to connect the poem to the writings of Julian of Norwich, to the life and death of Thomas Wentworth, to William Laud, to Charles I, and to John Milton.
+Eliot included other literary sources in the poem: Stéphane Mallarmé, W. B. Yeats, Jonathan Swift, Arnaut Daniel, Nijinsky's dancing in Le Spectre de la Rose, and Shakespeare's Hamlet.
+Religious images were used to connect the poem to the writings of Julian of Norwich, to the life and death of Thomas Wentworth, 1st Earl of Strafford, to William Laud, to Charles I, and to John Milton.
 Eliot relied on theological statements similar to those of Alfred, Lord Tennyson's In Memoriam and Thomas Hardy's The Impercipient.
-The Bible also played a large role within the poem, especially in discussions on the Holy Spirit and Pentecost.
-Many commentators have pointed out the influence of George Herbert within the poem, but Eliot, in a letter to Anne Ridler dated 10 March 1941, stated that he was trying to avoid such connections within Little Gidding.
+The Bible also played a large role in the poem, especially in discussions on the Holy Spirit and Pentecost.
+Many commentators have pointed out the influence of George Herbert in the poem, but Eliot, in a letter to Anne Ridler dated 10 March 1941, stated that he was trying to avoid such connections in Little Gidding.

 Reception

 Critics such as Malcolm Cowley and Delmore Schwartz describe mixed emotions about the religiosity of the poem.
 Cowley emphasised the mystical nature of the poem and how its themes were closer to Buddhism than Anglicanism while mentioning his appreciation of many of the passages.
 Schwartz also mentioned the Buddhist images and his admiration for many of the lines in Little Gidding.
 F. B. Pinion believed that the fourth section of the poem caused "Eliot more trouble and vexation than any passage of the same length he ever wrote, and is his greatest achievement in the Four Quartets."

 E. M. Forster did not like Eliot's emphasis on pain and responded to the poem: "Of course there's pain on and off through each individual's life...
 You can't shirk it and so on.
 But why should it be endorsed by the schoolmaster and sanctified by the priest until the fire and the rose are one when so much of it is caused by disease and bullies?
 It is here that Eliot becomes unsatisfactory as a seer."
-Writing in 2003, Roger Scruton wrote that in Little Gidding Eliot achieved "that for which he envies Dante—namely, a poetry of belief, in which belief and words are one, and in which the thought cannot be prized free from the controlled and beautiful language".
+Writing in 2003, Roger Scruton wrote that in Little Gidding Eliot achieved "that for which he envies Dante—namely, a poetry of belief, in which belief and words are one, and in which the thought cannot be prized free from the controlled and beautiful language."